 Belgium is a problem area; has 4 organizations at this time!.
 I.BMX.F affiliated B.C.B. holds approx. 150 licenses.

 In the meantime also the B.D.R. - Bund Deutscher Radfahrer in Germany was getting involved in BMX.
 June 18th.
 Mr. Hammer called me to explain that it has no sense coming to the meeting in Eindhoven, since B.D.R. is getting involved.
-He doesn't have any faith at all in B.D.R. (and he was right).
+He doesn't have any faith at all in B.D.R. (and he was right in the beginning anyway).
 BDR never contacted Mr. Hammer, but will work with another group that already was preparing an organization.
 The name of Mr. Teichreber was mentioned as one of the 5 people going to set-up the BMX department of B.D.R.
 There has been contact before with me (as I.BMX.F. gen.secr.) and Mr. Teichreber, that's correct.

 During the Eindhoven meeting it was also decided NOT to start an overall European BMX organization.
 First: lets get organized well inside our own countries.